truenas/documentation/content/TruenasApps/_index.md

 ---

-TrueNAS applications allow for quick and easy integration of third-party software and TrueNAS SCALE.
+TrueNAS applications allow for quick and easy integration of third-party software and TrueNAS.

 {{< include file="/static/includes/ProposeArticleChange.md" >}}

 TrueNAS is certified with leading hypervisors and backup solutions to streamline storage operations and ensure compatibility with your existing IT infrastructure.
-TrueNAS SCALE delivers a wide range of features and scalability for virtualization and private cloud environments, with the ability to create off-site backups with scheduled sync and replication features.
+TrueNAS delivers a wide range of features and scalability for virtualization and private cloud environments, with the ability to create off-site backups with scheduled sync and replication features.
-SCALE applications expand the capabilities of your system by adding third-party software, but they can add significant risk to system stability and security.
+TrueNAS applications expand the capabilities of your system by adding third-party software, but they can add significant risk to system stability and security.

 ## Getting Started
-All applications added to SCALE are intended to expand system functionality far beyond what is typically expected from a NAS.
+All applications added to TrueNAS are intended to expand system functionality far beyond what is typically expected from a NAS.

 Applications are provided "as-is" and can introduce system stability or security issues when installed.
 Make sure the application is required for your specific use requirements and does not violate your security policies before installation.